james2doyle/phalcon-micro-start/README.md

 ## Installation

-Make sure you update the [baseUri](https://github.com/james2doyle/phalcon-micro-start/blob/master/app/config/config.php#L18) for the app.
+You may need to [set the directory index](https://github.com/james2doyle/phalcon-micro-start/blob/master/.htaccess#L2) for the app before you begin.
+If you are using a database, make sure [the settings](https://github.com/james2doyle/phalcon-micro-start/blob/master/app/config/config.php#L6-L10) are correct, also be sure you update the [baseUri](https://github.com/james2doyle/phalcon-micro-start/blob/master/app/config/config.php#L18) for the app.

 #### Permissions